tedmax100/elevator_design/README.md

 When the elevator is moving up from 2F to 6F, the passenger at 3F press DOWN, then the elevator will not stop at 3F.

-When the elevator is moving up from 2F to 6F, the passenger at 1F press DOWN, then the elevator will not receive the external request.
+When the elevator is moving up from 2F to 6F, the passenger at 1F press DOWN, then the elevator will keep the request.